ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 - Go to [this link](https://github.com/ameseee/hedgehog-fe)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
 - In your project, click the green "Clone or Download" button.
 Then, click the clipboard icon.
-- Now, go into your terminal.
+- Now, go into your command prompt.
 Type `git clone `  and "control v".
 You should see something like: `git clone https://github.com/<your username>/hedgehog-fe.git`.
 Press enter.
 - Type `cd hedgehog-fe`
 - Type `start index.html`
 - Your browser will open to a page that looks something like this:
 ![inline](../assets/start_view_screenshot.png)
 - Back in your GitHub Repo, click the "Settings" button.
 Scroll down until you see "GitHub Pages".
 In the dropdown menu that currently says "None", select "Master Branch".
 Then, click "Save".
 - You should now see a green section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
 Open that link in another tab.
 It takes a while to load, but it can work on that while we work on other things.
 We will come back to it later today.
-- Keep your terminal open at all times!
+- Keep your command prompt open at all times!

 ### Web Scraper
 - Go to [this link](https://github.com/ameseee/hedgehog-scraper)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
 - In your project, click the green "Clone or Download" button.
 Then, click the clipboard icon.
-- ⁉️Back in your terminal, open a new tab.
-Directions on changing into correct (parent) directory.
+- Open a new command prompt by starting to type in "command prompt" into the bottom left search bar of your screen, then press "enter".
-- Now, go into your terminal.
-Type `git clone ` and "control v".
+- In the new command prompt, type `git clone ` and "control v".
 You should see something like: `git clone https://github.com/<your username>/hedgehog-scraper.git`.
 Press enter.
 - Type `cd hedgehog-scraper`
 - Type `npm install`
 - Type `node server.js`
-- You should see something like this in your terminal:
+- You should see something like this in your command prompt:
 ```bash
   app running on 3000
 ```
 - Open a new window in the browser.
 Go to `http://localhost:3000/`.
 You should see a very small "Hedgehog Time" in the top left corner of the screen.
 You are ready to go!
-- Keep your terminal open at all times!
+- Keep your command prompt open at all times!

+## See The Finished Product

+Let's take a quick break from our computers to see the final product!

 ## Dev Tools Warm Up